Oklahoma Heart Attack Malpractice Attorney

 We compassionately fight for your best interests and won’t take the easy way out.

 Heart attacks are one of the leading causes of death in our country.
 Although heart attacks can come on suddenly, most will start slowly and will give you fair warning; quick medical response can be life-saving.
 Do not be embarrassed to seek medical help even if it turns out to be something far less severe.

 Time is of the essence in properly diagnosing a heart attack or stroke.
 If a medical professional has missed the warning signs and symptoms of a heart attack or stroke, you or your loved one can suffer serious consequences from the missed diagnosis.

 Serious injury or even death can result from a lack of response by doctors, emergency staff, and nurses.
 Failure to respond in a timely manner or diagnose and treat accordingly may be grounds to file a medical malpractice claim.
-The dedicated lawyers at Clark & Mitchell P.C. in Oklahoma City can assess the facts of your case and guide you in the proper steps to take to recover damages for a malpractice suit.
+The dedicated lawyers at Clark & Associates in Oklahoma City can assess the facts of your case and guide you in the proper steps to take to recover damages for a malpractice suit.

 Heart Attack Diagnosis